polyaxon/polyaxon/templates/index.md

 and it supports all the major deep learning frameworks such as Tensorflow, MXNet, Caffe, Torch, etc.

-Polyaxon makes it faster, easier, and more efficient to develop deep learning applications by managing workloads with smart container and node management, and turning GPU servers into shared, self-service resources for your team or organization.
+Polyaxon makes it faster, easier, and more efficient to develop deep learning applications by managing workloads with smart container and node management.
+It also turns GPU servers into shared, self-service resources for your team or organization.

 Here  you will find a comprehensive guide for setting up Polyaxon on your cluster, and information for training and monitoring your deep learning applications.

-We do our best to make this documentation clear and user friendly, but If you see anything that is incorrect or have any questions, feel free to reach out at the [issues page](https://github.com/polyaxon/polyaxon/issues), [forum](https://gitter.im/polyaxon/polyaxon) or [contact us](mailto:contact@polyaxon.com).
+We do our best to make this documentation clear and user friendly, if you see anything that is incorrect or have any questions, feel free to reach out at the [issues page](https://github.com/polyaxon/polyaxon/issues), [forum](https://gitter.im/polyaxon/polyaxon) or [contact us](mailto:contact@polyaxon.com).